mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 Next came [Blot're](https://blot.re).
 (The name Blot're is a domain hack that uses an apostrophe instead of a period.
 It's pronounced "blotter" or "blot are", being derived from contractions like *we're* or *they're*.
 The name "blotter" of course has a few different meanings—police blotter, blotting paper, blot out, blotters—some of which are mirrored in the site.
 The slogan "Be Color" is sort of a translation of "blot are" and was inspired by Health's "Get Color".
 I'd always found "get color" to be a really evocative phrase for some reason.
 Good album too and it seemed to fit.)

-If *Stupid Template Tricks* is what happens when I get board writing C++, Blot're is what happens when I try learning Scala.
+If *Stupid Template Tricks* is what happens when I get bored writing C++, Blot're is what happens when I try learning Scala.
 It's still one of my favorite projects.
 Built the whole website and then created a personality around it.
 Blot're even let me try developing a new voice and exploring new forms of humor.

-Of all the things I've created, Blot're is the one I wish I could give more attention too.
-Like *Stupid Template Tricks* and my JavaScript blogging before that, it just sort of trickled off as I shifted my focus on the the next project.
+Of all the things I've created, Blot're is the one I wish I could give more attention to.
+Like *Stupid Template Tricks* and my JavaScript blogging before that, it just sort of trickled off as I shifted my focus on the next project.
 That's a shame.
 If I had the time and resources, I really wish I could make Blot're "real": create a real company that is actually an absurdist performance piece.
 Even just keeping up with the [Blot're blog](http://blog.blot.re) would have been nice: from the Blot'chain, to hacking scandals, to Blot're bros getting caught up in *me too*.
 As it stands though, Blot're is just an inside joke built for one.
 It's hard to keep enthusiasm for that up (even if Blot're was hating on Big Social before it was cool).

 Oh, and back on *Stupid Template Tricks* for a moment: between part two and three of the Halloween trilogy, I contemplated a post about implementing Scheme in C++ templates.
 This was actually hinted at in the stories but writing part three wore me out.
 It was time to move on.
 If I ever go back to C++, I'd really like to create a surreal tutorial series called "120 Days of C++" that starts out all "hello world" and serious and bla bla bla, and then slowly devolves into cultist rituals and unspeakable template debauchery.
 I worry people may think I'm serious though.
 I mean, we've had efforts to scrub the word "slave" from technical documentation and here I am proposing going all Salò on SFINAE (even though I'd never bring something like that into the actual technical sphere).
 If you don't understand, well it's not for you.
 It doesn't make any sense.
 It's trash.
 That's the point.